 1. Understand all of your network requirements

 Knowing your network requirements is perhaps the most essential stage of any WiFi installation.
-Think about how many people, or more specifically, how many devices, will be connecting to the network and what types of activities they will be doing online.
-Jot your notes down or even create a spreadsheet to capture your thoughts in an organized fashion and make the rest of these steps a whole lot easier.
+Think about how many people, or more specifically, how many devices, will be connecting to the network?
+What types of activities they will be doing online?
+Jot your notes down or even create a spreadsheet to capture your thoughts in an organized fashion.
+This will make the rest of these steps a whole lot easier.

 2. Choose the right equipment for your wireless network

-Once you determine your requirements, it’s a lot easier to find the right access point, but the large selection can still present a challenge.
-There are so many options on the market that even wireless professionals find themselves overwhelmed trying to pick the best access point for their customers’ budget and requirements.
+Once you determine your requirements, it’s a lot easier to find the right access point.
+The large selection can still present a challenge.
+There are so many options on the market that.
+Even wireless professionals find themselves overwhelmed trying to pick the best access point for their customers’ budget and requirements.